AlexanderDickie/bittorrent-dht-searcher/README.md

-# Bittorrent dht searcher
+# Bittorrent DHT searcher
-A utility to find peers for a torrent, by iteratively searching for node id's closer to the torrent's infohash.
+A utility to find peers for a torrent, by iteratively searching the bittorrent protocol's DHT for node id's closer to the torrent's infohash.

 ## Resources